pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Casio-FP1000.md

 * Although the machine has 64k RAM, the ROM is copied into RAM so the maximum program size is around 20k
 * Anything graphical has to go via the sub cpu.
 Communication with it is a little slow so displaying anything on screen is sluggish
 * Not all subcpu commands are known, so graphics are not available
-* The keyboard makes an annoying beep for every keypress

 # CP/M